 How to Remove Gum from Hair

-Put the House Cleaning scissors or any scissors away!
+Put the house cleaning scissors or any scissors away!
 Peanut butter is a tried-and-true way to get gum out of your hair.
 Wait a few minutes before covering the gum with creamy peanut butter with your fingers or an old toothbrush.
 It will be simpler to gently work out of hair since the fats and oils will solidify and make the gum less sticky.
 Wash your hair afterward and wipe away any remaining peanut butter with a cloth.

 How to Remove Gum from Clothing